Day 1: Arrive in Astana (Nur-Sultan), Airport Pick-up

 |

-Day 5: Altyn Emel National Park (Singing Dune) – Tiger Mountains – Zharkent Mosque – Chunja Hot Springs
+Day 5: Almaty - Basshi Village - Altyn Emel National Park (Singing Dune) - Basshi Village

-This morning, we will continue exploring Altyn Emel National Park to climb Singing Dune.
+Today, we will first leave Almaty for Basshi Village by driving for 3.5 hours.
+After hotel check-in and lunch, rest up for the following tour.
+This afternoon, we will spend three hours exploring Altyn Emel National Park, Kazakhstan’s largest nature reserve.
+With a unique semi-desert climate and diverse landforms, from steppe and gobi to rocky mountains, the park is home to dozens of rare animals.
+Along the way to the park, you can see horses splashing water by the lake and reeds swaying in the endless grassland that grows small yellow flowers and many amazing plants.
+We will dash deep into the park to climb the Singing Dune.
 As its name suggests, the dune emits a low humming sound as if singing when the wind blows over.
 Step on the fine and soft sand with your shoes off, listen to the “song” under your feet, and finally reach the top and look into the distance; you can see the strip-like Ili River in the south, as well as the lavender-hued ridges and snow-clad peaks afar.
 It’s believed that the wishes made here are sure to come true.
+After getting down from the dunes, we will return to the hotel at Basshi Village.
+Meals: Breakfast, Lunch, Dinner Accommodation: Basshi Hotel

 |